xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2001-10-10-travel-in-italy-after-september-11th.md

 ---
-layout: post    #  <---- Set our layout variable to "post"
+layout: post
 title: "travel in Italy after September 11th"
 published: true
-image: book.gif
+image: book.gif   # <2>
 ---

-Italy is magnificent in the fall.
-I have never spent time here and not found it to be incredible, but the weather is absolutely perfect for fall.
-Sunny, with a little rain in the mornings to clean the air.
 I am sure I was not alone in my thinking about getting on an airplane after September 11th.
 I definitely gave it more reflection and thought than I would have given it before that day.
 I have read countless pieces via email or